 The generic name "Titanopsis" comes from the ancient Greek "titanos," meaning "limestone," and "opsis," meaning "looking like."

 Growing Conditions and General Care

 Titanopsis plants need moderate water when growing in late fall and early spring.
-Keep somewhat dry the rest of the time.
+Keep them somewhat dry the rest of the time.
+They need sandy soil with little organic material.

-The maintenance of these attractive succulents is not difficult.
-They need a sandy substrate with little organic material.
-Titanopsis are winter growers, and should be kept relatively dry in summer.
-These plants should also be kept dry when the temperature is below 45 °F (7 °C).
+These succulents are winter growers and should be kept relatively dry in summer.
+They should also be kept dry when temperatures are below 45 °F (7 °C).

 - Back to genus Titanopsis

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus